KatherineMichel/digital-commonplace/README.md

 https://twitter.com/simonw/status/1262970529746612224 | Simon Willison on Twitter: "Activity Monitor on my Mac shows Python running 438.9% CPU (SHA256 hashing 40,000 files using 5 threads) so it's definitely running across multiple cores.
 And the program seems to complete about 4x faster.
 So if, like me, you've mostly avoided threads in Python give them a go!" / Twitter

+GitHub Metrics
+https://twitter.com/bitandbang/status/1265679124774952960 | Tierney Cyren on Twitter: "something I constantly want: @github organization metrics.
+I'd like to see how many issues, PRs, discussions (soon!), commits, releases, unique contributors, stars, and forks exist in an organization." / Twitter

 https://github.com/pypa/warehouse/milestones | Milestones - pypa/warehouse